 CITP is involved in teaching on campus in several ways.

 CITP and its affiliated faculty offer various undergraduate and graduate courses from year-to-year.
-Several of these appear in the base curriculum for the Program in Information Technology and Society, but other courses are often offered in addition.
-You may read about past courses.
-You can also watch our news announcements on the home page or browse the Princeton Course Offerings database for upcoming CITP-related courses.
+Many of these appear in the course offerings for the Program in Information Technology and Society, but other courses are often offered in addition.
+You can watch our news announcements on the home page or browse the Princeton Course Offerings database for upcoming CITP-related courses.

-CITP also organizes weekly reading groups that are open to students, faculty, and any interested person who is affiliated with Princeton.
+CITP also organizes reading groups that are open to Princeton-affiliated students, faculty, and staff.
 These focus on current topics in information technology policy, and typically involve reading and discussing new publications.
-If you are interested in joining, read more about the reading groups.